Highlights. Millennial* retail spending totals $1.928 trillion over 12 months.

 • Compared to all U.S. adults, Millennials are 38.1% more likely to use mobile payment services.

-• 22% of Millennials have used mobile payment services online only in a 30-day period.
+• 22% of Millennials used mobile payment services online only in a 30-day period.

-• Another 22% of Millennials have used mobile payments for online and in-store purchases over 30 days.
+• Another 22% of Millennials used mobile payments for online and in-store purchases over 30 days.

-• 14% of Millennials have used mobile payment services in stores only over 30 days.
+• 14% of Millennials used mobile payment services in stores only over 30 days.

 • 42% of Millennials have not used mobile payment services at all in 30 days.